Significant changes are presented in a changelog.

 A proposed date must be accepted at least two (2) hours before the start of the match, either by the opposing team or automatically.
 If a match is accepted after this deadline, it requires a new confirmation by both teams in the match comments.
 The administration must be informed via support ticket to reset the match date.

 If both teams cannot agree on a match date, the Administration has to be informed via support ticket at least 48 hours before the current match date.
 In this case, the Administration will decide on the further procedure based on the date suggestions given by both teams.
 If the deadline is not met, the current match date will remain in place.

 All matches must be played on the corresponding match day according to rule 5.1.1.
 If matches have not been played at the end of the respective match day, they will be closed and scored 0-0.

 Should one of the teams wish to postpone an already scheduled date, the other team must first agree to this new date before it becomes effective.
 Ignoring such a request is equivalent to a refusal.
 If the opposing team shows a willingness to talk when it comes to finding a new date, this does not automatically count as acceptance of the rescheduled date.
 Until such time as both teams agree to the new date, the previously agreed match date will apply.

-The calibration stage will take place on fixed dates, which will be announced on the official tournament page.
-Match dates cannot be renegotiated here.
+The calibration stage will take place on fixed dates, usually the last weekend of the registration stage, which will be announced on the official tournament page.
+Matches cannot be postponed.